Having a rice cooker has changed my life! And I now can make my rice cooker coconut rice with success!

 Coconut rice is one of my all time favorites, especially because it’s as easy as dumping in rice, coconut milk, water and salt, closing the lid and pressing a button.
 Who wouldn’t love that?

 Depending on if I’m making Thai, Indian or something else entirely, I will use either basmati or jasmine rice but long grain white rice would work just as well.
 Today it’s basmati.
-I added 4 cups* of rice into a large mesh strainer and rinsed under cool water until the water runs clear (this takes a few minutes).
+I added 2 cups (or about 10 ounces) of rice into a large mesh strainer and rinsed under cool water until the water runs clear.

 Now depending on your time or desire for the utmost coconut flavor… then I highly suggest sprinkling toasted unsweetened coconut over top.
 It adds texture, flavor and looks pretty when mixed throughout the rice.